wxWidgets/Phoenix/README.rst

 the wxWidgets source repository within a few days of when the Phoenix code was checked out.

-On the other hand, since the build tools will by default build wxWidgets in a way that allows it to be bundled with the wxPython extension modules as part of the wx Python package, meaning it can coexist with and wxWidgets libs you may already have installed, then it is probably best to just let Phoenix build and bundle wxWidgets.
+On the other hand, it is probably best to just let Phoenix build and bundle wxWidgets.
+The build tools will by default build wxWidgets in a way that allows it to be bundled with the wxPython extension modules as part of the wxPython package, meaning it can peacefully coexist with any wxWidgets libraries you may already have installed.
 This bundling of the wx shared libraries works on Windows, OSX and Linux, and probably any other unix-like system using shared libraries based on the ELF standard.
-The libraries are build in such a way that they are relocatable, meaning that they do not have to be in a fixed location on the filesystem in order to be found by the wxPython extension modules.
-This also means that you can do things like use ``easy_install`` to install an egg in one or more virtual environments, move the wx package to a versioned folder, or even move it into your own project if desired.
+The libraries are built in such a way that they are relocatable, meaning that they do not have to be in a fixed location on the filesystem in order to be found by the wxPython extension modules.
+This also means that you can do things like use ``easy_install`` to install an egg in one or more virtual environments, move the wx package to a versioned folder, or even move it into your own project if desired, all without needing to rebuild the binaries.
+(Assuming that compatible Pythons are being used of course.)

-The build phase of the build.py script will copy the results to the wx folder in the Phoenix source tree.
+The build phase of the build.py script will copy the results into the wx folder in the Phoenix source tree.
 This will allow you to run and test Phoenix directly from the source tree without installing it, if desired.
-You just need to set ``PYTHONPATH`` appropriately, or you can use ``python setup.py develop`` to install an .egg-link file in your Python site-packages that will point to the folder where you built Phoenix.
+You just need to set ``PYTHONPATH`` appropriately, or you can use ``python setup.py develop`` to install an .egg-link file in your current Python site-packages folder that will point to the folder where you built Phoenix.
+When you are finished testing you can then use the install or one of the bdist commands like you normally would for other Python packages.